bluecaret/family-cookbook/docs/recipe/mixed-tempura-kakiage.md

   - main
   - side
 excerpt: 'A type of tempura using a mix of vegetables like onions, carrots, and snap peas, all chopped and fried in a light batter.'
+noRecipe: 'A type of tempura using a mix of vegetables like onions, carrots, and snap peas, all chopped and fried in a light batter.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-A type of tempura using a mix of vegetables like onions, carrots, and snap peas, all chopped and fried in a light batter.